The Lone Bellow

-Due to COVID-19, this show was originally scheduled for April 10, but has now been moved to Friday, August 21.
+Due to COVID-19, this show was originally scheduled for April 10, moved to August 21 but has been rescheduled again to March 30, 2021.
 All original ticket purchases will be honored.

 “I want it to bring comfort,” The Lone Bellow guitarist Brian Elmquist says.
 “But it’s not all hard conversations.
 There’s a lot of light and some dancing that needs to happen.”
 Brian is reflecting on Half Moon Light, the band’s highly anticipated new album.

 Half Moon Light is an artistic triumph worked toward for years, earned not by individual posturing, but by collective determination and natural growth.
 With earthy three-part harmonies and songwriting as provocative as it is honest, the trio made up of Brian, lead vocalist Zach Williams, and multi-instrumentalist Kanene Donehey Pipkin creates sparks that make a stranger’s life matter or bring our sense of childlike wonder roaring back.
 On Half Moon Light, The Lone Bellow mix light and dark to muster a complex ode to memory, a call for hope, and an exercise in empathy.
 Anchored in the acoustic storytelling that first so endeared the band to fans and critics, Half Moon Light also takes more chances, experimenting with textures and instrumental fillips to create a full-bodied music experience.
 The result is The Lone Bellow’s most sophisticated work to date.

 “We try to invite as many people into the process to see what we can make together,” Brian says.
 “I like that spirit and that freedom.
 Then, the songs speak for themselves.”